As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Wrapping Up

-As you dive into this exciting endeavor, remember that the road to gold is paved with diligence and respect—for the laws, the land, and the legacy of those who’ve prospected before you.
+As you start this exciting project, remember that the way to gold is through hard work and respect for the laws, the land, and the history of those who have gone before you.

 TIP: You need to know how gold deposits occur to understand which rocks to look for when prospecting.
 Find out more in the article below: